How Do I Know If I’m a Virgin?

 If you find yourself wondering if you’re a virgin or not, we’re here to tell you that only you can determine that for yourself.
 You are the one who defines what sex means to you, what your first time entails, and whether or not the term virginity works for you at all.

-woman covered in light weil with arm showing
+woman covered in a light veil.

 If you find yourself wondering if you’re a virgin or not, we’re here to tell you that only you can determine that for yourself.
 You are the one who defines what sex means to you, what your first time entails, and whether or not the term virginity works for you at all.